Ian Happ Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Marlins have the 21st-ranked team ERA across all MLB pitching staffs (4.48).

-- The Marlins' 4.58 team ERA ranks 20th across all league pitching staffs.
+- The Marlins rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).

-- Marlins pitchers combine to rank 21st in baseball in home runs allowed (32 total, 1.2 per game).
+- Cabrera makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- Luzardo makes the start for the Marlins, his sixth of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts through 27 1/3 innings pitched.
+- In his last time out on Monday against the Atlanta Braves, the right-hander threw 4 1/3 innings, allowing four earned runs while surrendering four hits.

-- The left-hander last pitched on Sunday against the Cleveland Guardians, when he threw 4 1/3 innings, allowing four earned runs while giving up eight hits.
+- The 25-year-old has put together a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.